sovereign-ukulone/Forecast-Modding_Concepts/OncomingExtinction/Achievements.md

 Prove your masochism as a Risk of Rain 2 player.
 - Obtained via killing Ouranos on Armageddon difficulty as every Oncoming Extinction survivor
 - Unlocks Ouranos

+## Crimson Ritual
+Lose at least 90% of your maximum health from three blood shrines in a single run.
+- Unlocks Vampiric